OpenSecuritySummit/oss-website/content/sessions/2023/mini-summits/Apr/Governance/Shift-Left-Isn’t-What-You-Expected.md

 ---

-title        :  “Shift Left” Isn’t What You Expected (Panel) track        : Risk and Governance type         : working-session topics       :
+title        :  “Shift Left” Isn’t What You Expected track        : Risk and Governance type         : working-session topics       :